isomerpages/moe-newtownsec/_curriculum/Humanities.md

 **Stretch Programmes**

-Students who demonstrate an aptitude and passion for the Humanities subjects may be invited and mentored to participate in local Humanities competitions / events (e.g. NUS Geography Challenge, Model UN) to deepen their growth and interest in the subjects.
+Students who demonstrate an aptitude and passion for the Humanities subjects may be invited and mentored to participate in local Humanities competitions / events (e.g. NUS Geography Challenge, Model UN, etc.) to deepen their growth and interest in the subjects.

 ### Snapshots of Curriculum